treeform/fidget2/README.md

 * `frozen: bool`, `frozenId: string` - Snapshot linkage
 * `shown: bool` - Visibility flag backing `onShow` or `onHide`
 * Scrolling: `scrollable: bool`, `scrollPos: Vec2`

+## How is it different form Fitget 1?

+It is a little bit of a departure from the Fidget1 model, but the main idea is the same.
+You should not need to design a UI once in a design program like Figma, and then rebuild it again in code using boxes, elements, CSS, or whatever.
+The basic idea is that you design your UI in Figma, and it just stays in Figma forever.
+You take that UI and bring it into programming land.
+You add hooks, events, and small pieces of logic, but you continue to work with the design itself.
+You can always go back to the Figma file and modify it slightly, and you should not need to modify the code very much.
+If you add new nodes, new elements, or rename things, in your design: then you will need code changes.
+But if you only move things around or change colors, sizes, or fonts, then no code changes are necessary!

+## Live reload.

+One really cool aspect of this new system is that I use the Figma API directly.
+In Fidget1 you had to use a plugin to export Figma code.
+After export you could no longer really design, since the code was stuck.
+If you wanted to make changes you had to go back to Figma, export new code, and copy paste it in.
+That was cumbersome, and I wanted to fix it.
+That is why I went full Figma API.
+No more copying code around.
+The library connects to Figma and downloads the design directly.

+Another cool feature is "live reload" using the F5 button.
+In development mode, every Fidget app has a keyboard shortcut.
+You press F5, and it reloads the Figma file.
+It fetches the new design and re-renders the app.
+If the names and node structure remain the same, it updates live without changes to the code.
+This means you can design and test features at the same time.
+A designer can run the app, make changes in Figma, press F5, and immediately see the new design in the live app.
+This makes very rapid iteration possible, something that designers have not had access to before.

+## Testing

+Another really important feature of Fidget2 is the extensive test suite.
+I have built a system that tests a very wide range of features, far beyond what most UI libraries even attempt.
+Most UI libraries just draw boxes, text, images, and maybe some clipping or masking.
+Fidget2 goes much further.
+It tries to support almost all Figma features, and hopefully in the future every single one.
+It supports masking modes, blending modes, vector operations, boolean operations, text features, components and component variants, multiple layout systems, layouts and more.
+Absolute layout and box layout, where you can pin things to corners or centers or make them stretchable, and auto layout, which stretches and skews based on parent constraints.
+The idea is that Figma is the source of truth.
+What you design in Figma should render the same in Fidget.
+The test suite enforces this.
+You can run it yourself with `tests/run_frames.nim` and see how broad the coverage is.

+## Node addressing.

+I also thought a lot about how to address nodes.
+At first I looked at IDs like node 1, node 2, and so on, but that was very user-hostile.
+Nobody wants to attach a handler to node 3000.
+Then I looked at CSS selectors, but they are too complicated, with IDs and classes and specificity rules.
+The answer came from Figma itself.
+Every node has a name and a path with slashes, just like a file system.
+So Fidget represents nodes as a file system.
+You can use glob patterns like in a shell.
+A star matches unknown names, a question mark matches unknown characters, and double star matches across multiple levels.
+When you are in a handler and want to access a subnode, you can use relative paths or .. to go up a level.
+Every programmer already knows how file systems work, so this is a natural fit.
+The only major difference is that nodes can have exact same name wich is not true of files.
+There is also no file extensions, unless you add them.

+In Fidget, action handlers are attached to glob paths, not nodes.
+This is powerful, because you can create or remove nodes freely.
+As long as they match the glob path, the handler will fire.
+This avoids a big mistake I beleave happened with HTML and JavaScript.
+In HTML, CSS selectors are used for styling, but not for events.
+You cannot see which handlers are attached to a node, and you cannot copy handlers easily.
+It is a mess.
+Fidget fixes this with a simple glob path system.
+Handlers are attached to paths, and if a node matches, it works.
+Easy and simple.

+## Minimal and fully custom philosophy.

+Another thing I want to emphasize is philosophy.
+Many UI libraries give you complicated controls like tree views, tab controls, color pickers, and date pickers.
+They look simple, but once you try to style them, they become very cumbersome.
+Every app wants its own style.
+In Fidget2 I do not provide high level widgets like that.
+Instead, I provide simple Figma primitives from which you can build any control you need.
+This makes it easy to build advanced controls that match the style of your app.